 In summary, to help you figure out which breast enhancement might work best for you, we’ve created a list of different candidates and the recommended procedure in each case:

-Candidate “Perky & Modest:” This woman is generally happy with her breast shape and has good skin tone.
+Candidate “Perky & Modest:” This woman is generally happy with her breast size and has good skin tone.
 She is in her late 20s and hasn’t had children.
-Her breasts are average sized and she would be happy with a little boost in volume, not too noticeable but a small increase in bra size.
+One of her breasts is slightly bigger than the other and she would be happy with a little boost in volume, not too noticeable but just to even things out and perhaps a small increase in bra size.
 Recommendation: Fat transfer to breast.

 Candidate “Big & Bold:” A woman who has always had small, irregular-shaped breasts and is ready to change her look.
 She is seeking a significant increase in size to show off the cleavage she’s never had, she wants better symmetry, and she has a roll of fat around her midsection she’d love to shed.
 Recommendation: Breast implants plus fat grafting to smooth out possible irregularities.